BoltUIX/NeumorphicCompose/README.markdown

 ## Contributing

 Contributions are welcome!
-Please submit pull requests or open issues on our [GitHub repository](#) (coming soon) to suggest improvements or report bugs.
+Please submit pull requests or open issues on our [GitHub repository](https://github.com/BoltUIX/NeumorphicCompose) to suggest improvements or report bugs.

 ---

-Happy coding with the Neumorphic Compose UI Kit!